 Make sure the length of the new blades matches the length of your old blades.
 You can figure out the length by measuring the length yourself or referring to the owner’s manual.
 This will tell you the correct size of the blade for your car.

-But to make it easy, and local brick and mortar store that sell wiper blades will have a book available which will tell you the exact size of wiper blade you’ll need for your specific vehicle by looking up its make, model, and year.
+But to make it easy, any local brick and mortar store that sell wiper blades will have a book available which will tell you the correct size of wiper blade you’ll need for your specific vehicle by looking up its make, model, and year.
 You’ll find sizes for the driver side, passenger side, and rear wiper (if your vehicle has one).

 Most online stores (whether a general retailer like Amazon.com or auto parts store like Advance Auto Parts) will have an internal database which will tell you the same thing after filling in a few form fields.

 2) Remove Old Wiper Blade

 To do this, some wipers will have a little tab on its underside that you need to depress.
 This is the spot in between the wiper and the wiper arm.
 Once you do this, pull down to slide the blade out until it is removed from the arm.